isadays/isadays/README.md

 </p>

 ## Interests
-~ I have decided to take a break from my academic work and focus on my data scientist path. ~ I build and develop data analysis (and exploratory analysis) in Python, R, and SQL to identify patterns.
+I build and develop data analysis (and exploratory analysis) in Python, R, and SQL to identify patterns.
 I am a neural network specialist and study artificial neural network architectures to improve the models' accuracy.
 I love to simulate and interpret nature through equations and codes.